 Technical Support: email@example.com

 IPC’s privacy practices are consistent with U.S. law, Canada’s Personal Information Protection and Electronic Documents Act, and other applicable law, including the European Union’s General Data Protection Regulation (“GDPR”), which governs the collection, storage, use, and transfer of personal information for European Union residents.
-IPC also complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce Privacy Shield requirements regarding the collection, storage, use, and transfer of personal information from the European Economic Area, and it is Self-Certified under the Privacy Shield Framework.
+IPC also complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, as discussed below.

 General and Express Consent Regarding Information